DigiNode-Tools/diginode-tools/README.md

 - To get started, run DigiNode Setup by entering the following command in the terminal:

 # curl -sSL diginode-setup.digibyte.help | bash

+Once DigiNode Tools have been installed, in future you can run it locally using:

+# diginode-setup

 ## Advanced Users Only